-UNIDIR, in partnership with the Permanent Missions of Australia, Ireland, Namibia and the Philippines, are co-organizing a side event exploring the relevance of UN Security Council Resolution 1325 (UNSCR 1325) on Women, Peace and Security (WPS) to the Non-Proliferation Treaty (NPT).
+At the 2026 Non-Proliferation Treaty (NPT) Review Conference, UNIDIR will convene a dynamic series of side events addressing today’s most pressing nuclear policy challenges.
+Organized in partnership with the Permanent Missions of Australia, Ireland, Namibia and the Philippines, this event explores the relevance of UN Security Council Resolution 1325 (UNSCR 1325) on Women, Peace and Security (WPS) to the Non-Proliferation Treaty (NPT).

 UNSCR 1325 affirms women’s equal right to participate and lead across all areas of international peace and security.
 The WPS framework also addresses conflict prevention, and the prevention of and protection from all forms of violence affecting women and girls.
 These considerations are relevant to all pillars of the NPT, and has been reflected in strong cross-regional engagement throughout the review cycle, with State Parties calling for support on initiatives to further develop gender analysis in nuclear disarmament, non-proliferation and the peaceful uses of nuclear energy.